 Red light cameras are now a common sight in many Illinois cities.
 They are designed to snap photos of vehicles running red lights and then issue tickets to the drivers.
 But how do these cameras work, and what can you do if you get a ticket?

-See also Reverse Camera For Car
+See also Red Light Camera Philadelphia

 The basic idea behind red light cameras is to reduce the number of people who run red lights.
 Studies have shown that these cameras can be effective at reducing the number of red light violations, and they also make intersections safer.